Toshikatsu Matsuoka: Early life and education

-He was born in Aso, Kumamoto, Kyūshū on 25 February 1945.
+He was born in Aso, Kumamoto, on the island of Kyūshū on 25 February 1945.
 His family were farmers.
 After graduating from high school in Kumamoto city, he joined Tottori University in Tottori Prefecture and studied agricultural science.
 He graduated in 1969.

 Political career

 After graduation, Matsuoka joined the Ministry of Agriculture, Forestry and Fisheries.
-In 1990, he resigned as the spokesman of the Forestry Agency and ran for the Kumamoto first constituency in the parliamentary election.
+In 1990, he resigned as the spokesman of the Forestry Agency and ran for the then Kumamoto 1st district constituency in the parliamentary election.
 He won this election and later joined the Liberal Democratic Party (LDP).
 Matsuoka was a member of the political faction headed by Shizuka Kamei in LDP.
 Kamei was one of the fiercest opponents of the postal privatisation bills proposed by then prime minister Junichiro Koizumi, and Kamei and most of his faction defected from the LDP in 2005.
 Matsuoka stood with Koizumi, and after the general election he was appointed as a member of the special committee for the privatisation of the postal system.